 While laying around on the living room floor in front of the fireplace watching grainy and gray episodes of Gunsmoke with my family, I would use her as a pillow.

 One summer I was gone for an extended period of time and upon my return, as we got closer to the house, my heart began to beat a little faster.
-I missed my mom and dad and my brother and one of my sisters, but the person in my family that I wanted to see first was my dog Heidi.
+I missed my mom and dad and my brother and one of my sisters, but the person in my family that I wanted to see first was my dog, Heidi.

 I asked my mom if she thought that Heidi missed me as much as I missed her.
 We pulled up in front of our house and I looked for her and looked for her.
 I couldn’t find her anywhere.
-She always would meet any vehicle driving into the drive way, but on this day she was not in the yard or on the porch.
+She always would meet any vehicle driving into the driveway, but on this day she was not in the yard or on the porch.

 So, I went out back and looked down the canyon behind our house.
 I whistled.
 Then I heard her let out her “warning bark.”
 The bark she reserved for strangers.
 I yelled her name.

 I called her name again.
 Suddenly she let out a bark of recognition and started running towards the house.
-Her tongue flapped out of one side of her mouth like a red scarf flowing in the wind of a World War one bi-plane pilot.
+Her tongue flapped out of one side of her mouth like a red scarf flowing in the wind of a World War I bi-plane pilot.
 Faster and faster she ran towards me until we came together—then she jumped into my arms and licked my face with that washcloth-sized tongue until my face was red and raw.

-If a dog will remember a boy after weeks of unexplained absence, you can trust the God of the universe to remember you and be faithful to you.
+If a dog will remember a boy after weeks of an unexplained absence, you can trust the God of the universe to remember you and be faithful to you.